makerdao/community/processes/ad-onboarding-offboarding.md

 	- [ ] '<AVC> Supporting AD' #1
 	- [ ] '<AVC> Supporting AD' #2
 - [ ] Remove the AD from the 'Aligned Delegate' group on the official forum.
+- [ ] Remove the 'active-aligned-delegate' tag from the AD's communication thread on the official forum.